 GLI Dissertation Enhancement Grants

 The GLI provides awards of up to $2,000 for research expenses related to a student’s dissertation (previous awardees).
 These funds are granted on a competitive basis and are designed to support PhD Students with outstanding potential to accelerate progress on their research, adding depth or breadth to their work.
-They are granted on a competitive basis.
-Fall 2021 RFA for more information.

 |Grant Schedule||Spring RFA||Fall RFA|